Hallejujah123/thesis_notes/lit_rewiew_short_draft.md

-# Systematic Literature Review: Software Metrics for Fault Prediction and Maintainability
+# Systematic Literature Review: Analysis of the Popularity of Process and Product Metrics for Quality Evaluation and Maintenance

 ## Introduction